Fernando-Albiero/Hearthstone-Card-Checker/README.md

 - API: https://hearthstoneapi.com

 ## Deploy
-The app's backend was deployed using Heroku - https://www.heroku.com.
+The app's backend was deployed using Render - https://render.com.

+**OBS:** The first app's request can take a while because render sleeps when inactive.

 ## How to Run